wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/create-device-configuration-profiles/includes/13-summary.md

 ## Next steps

-Now that you have learned more about device configuration profiles, consider learning about protecting data and devices with Intune.
+Now that you've learned more about device configuration profiles, consider learning about protecting data and devices with Intune.
 For more information, see the following resources:

 - [Protect data and devices with Microsoft Intune](/mem/intune/protect/device-protect)